illuminatech/override-build/README.md

 -----

 This extension allows re-building materials from 3rd party libraries with patch.
-It might be in handy in case you are using some extension, which is shipped with already compiled JavaScript files, which you need to modify and thus re-compile.
+It might be in handy while using some extension, which is shipped with already compiled JavaScript files, which you need to modify and thus re-compile.
 For example: extensions for 3rd party CMS like [Nova](https://nova.laravel.com/).

 We can take [froala/nova-froala-field](https://github.com/froala/nova-froala-field) for example.
 This package is shipped with